witnet/documentation/docs/overview.md

 ## Developers

-The Witnet ecosystem welcomes developers of all kind of backgrounds: from people who contribute to [Witnet-Rust] or [Sheikah] to those who want to
+The Witnet ecosystem welcomes developers with all types of background: from people who contribute to [Witnet-Rust], [Sheikah] or any of the community [Operator Tools] to those who want to
 [connect their Ethereum smart contracts to external APIs][ethereum].
 Developers can: